openfoodfacts/openfoodfacts-infrastructure/scripts/mirabelle/readme.md

 "_Quelle est belle ma data !_" (_What a beautiful data!_)

-The goall of this prototype is to allow playing with Open Food Facts data in SQL.
+The goal of this prototype is to allow playing with Open Food Facts data in SQL.

 ## Usages